NoelleDeAngelo/BackEnd/README.md

 # Parley Backend
-A back-end server for the Parley app that connects users through sockets and uploads audio recordings to AWS S3
+A back-end server for the Parley app that connects users through  Websockets and uploads audio recordings to AWS S3

 ## Tech Stack